ZJerry/VAE-BN/README.md

 # TODO

-   In this repo, the Bayesian network is realized in Matlab, in the long run, we will attempts to write the scripts in the python;
+   In this repo, the Bayesian network is realized in Matlab to demonstrate our idea, in the long run, we will attempts to write the scripts in the python;
    We will also consider how to improve the reclassfication function to make it much faster.